 Guidance for First-Time Users of These Pages

 In the main, the information that is provided in GENUKI relates to primary historical material, rather than material resulting from genealogists' ongoing research, such as GEDCOM files.
-(Its role is thus very different from Internet-based services such as GenServ, Roots Surname List, and the soc.genealogy.surnames.britain / soc.genealogy.surnames.ireland newsgroups with associated FAQ, that help genealogists find others researching the same family, and to exchange their research results with them.)
+(Its role is thus very different from Internet-based services such as the Roots Surname List, and the soc.genealogy.surnames.britain / soc.genealogy.surnames.ireland newsgroups, that help genealogists find others researching the same family, and to exchange their research results with them.)

-The providers of the information and the location of the servers is documented in the providers list.
+The providers of the information are documented in the providers list.
 If you have any comments about specific areas they can be contacted individually, but if you wish to send to us all then look at mailing to us.
 Please do NOT send us general genealogical queries as it is very unlikely that we have the expertise (or time) to answer them.
 It may seem impolite but do not expect any reply to such queries.
-The genealogy newsgroups, in particular soc.genealogy.britain and soc.genealogy.ireland, are the places to ask questions!.
+The various Genealogy Discussion Groups are the places to ask questions!.

-Malcolm Austen, Peter Christian, Colin Hinson, Andrew Millard Brian Randell, Phil Stringer and Richard White
+Malcolm Austen, Peter Christian, Ken Greenslade, Colin Hinson, Andrew Millard, Brian Randell, and Phil Stringer.

 Post, phone and fax contact: